Obtaining credit to buy a car is generally far easier than getting a loan to buy a house. In fact, even individuals with poor credit can

 Score of 601 to 660: 8.12% interest, $651 monthly payment

 Score of 661 to 780: 5.17% interest, $606 monthly payment

 Score of 661 to 780: 4.23% interest, $593 monthly payment

 While the two tables both show a corresponding decrease in interest rates and payments with an increase in credit score, there is a major difference.
 Interest rates are lower with a new car purchase than with a used car purchase.

 This is because people with good credit tend to buy new cars and have lower repossession rates than people who buy used cars with loans.

 How to buy a car with less than a good credit score

 Check with your bank first.
-As you already have a relationship with your bank, and your available funds are known, a bank is often your best chance at getting auto financing without a good credit score to buy a car.
+A bank is often your best chance at getting auto financing without a good credit score to buy a car.